pwoicik/flask-ansible-install/README.md

 ## How it works
 `setup.yaml` downloads all required dependecies (pip, git, nginx).
 It then clones git repository provided in `APP_REPO` variable.
 In the next step a new user is created to run your application.
 After that it creates a python virtual environment and installs dependencies of your Flask app.
-Your application is run through a systemd service.
+Your application is run through a systemd service on port 8080.
 Remember to set correct name of your application in `APP_NAME` variable otherwise this service won't be able to start.

 `setup.yaml` also creates a proxy server using nginx.
 Server is listening on port 80 and forwards all HTTP request to the ip provided in `app_ids` variable.